peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `static EDecimal FromSingleBits​(int value)`<br>
  Creates an arbitrary-precision decimal number from a 32-bit binary floating-point number encoded in the IEEE 754 binary32 format.
+* `static EDecimal FromString​(char[] chars) char`<br>
+ Creates an arbitrary-precision decimal number from a sequence of char s that represents a number.
+* `static EDecimal FromString​(char[] chars,
+          int offset,
+          int length) char`<br>
+ Creates an arbitrary-precision decimal number from a sequence of char s that represents a number.
+* `static EDecimal FromString​(char[] chars,
+          int offset,
+          int length,
+          EContext ctx) char`<br>
+ Creates an arbitrary-precision decimal number from a sequence of char s that represents a number.
+* `static EDecimal FromString​(char[] chars,
+          EContext ctx) char`<br>
+ Creates an arbitrary-precision decimal number from a sequence of char s that represents a number.
 * `static EDecimal FromString​(java.lang.String str)`<br>
  Creates an arbitrary-precision decimal number from a text string that represents a number.